2010 FIFA World Cup: Knockout stage

 The knockout stage comprised the 16 teams that advanced from the group stage of the tournament.
 There were four rounds of matches, with each round eliminating half of the teams entering that round.
 The successive rounds were the round of 16, quarter-finals, semi-finals, and the final.
 There was also a play-off to decide third and fourth place.
-For each game in the knockout stage, any draw at 90 minutes was followed by thirty minutes of extra time; if scores were still level, there was a penalty shootout to determine who progressed to the next round.
+For each game in the knockout stage, any draw at 90 minutes was followed by thirty minutes of extra time; if scores were still level, there was a penalty shoot-out to determine who progressed to the next round.

+Bracket

 Round of 16

-In this round, each group winner (A-H) was paired against the runner-up from another group.
+In this round, each group winner (A to H) was paired against the runner-up from another group.